aqlaboratory/openfold/README.md

 dynamically tune it, considering the chunk size specified in the config as a minimum.
 This tuning process automatically ensures consistently fast runtimes regardless of input sequence length, but it also introduces some runtime variability, which may be undesirable for certain users.
-To disable this functionality, set the `tune_chunk_size` option in the config to `False`.
+It is also recommended to disable this feature for very long chains (see below).
+To do so, set the `tune_chunk_size` option in the config to `False`.

 Input FASTA files containing multiple sequences are treated as complexes.
 In this case, the inference script runs AlphaFold-Gap, a hack proposed